-An in-depth guide on how the Interchange System for Electronic Invoicing in Italy and what types of notifications are submitted.
+An in-depth guide on how the Interchange System for Electronic Invoicing in Italy and what types of notifications are forwarded.

 Recent years have seen the advent of electronic invoicing, a method of issuing, transmitting and storing invoices in digital format.
 Thanks to its adoption, it is indeed possible to conduct business transactions more efficiently and quickly, reducing processing time and minimising errors due to data redundancy.